Skip to main content

 - by J.S.

 During the early 20th Century, more than 1,400 U.S. breweries were forced to shut down due Prohibition.
 The Fesenmeier Brewing Company of Huntington, West Virginia was among 756 to reopen when the "Noble Experiment" ended in 1933.
 But rough waters lay ahead.
 A significant number of firms closed immediately because their brewing equipment had been sitting idle too long and could no longer produce drinkable beer.
 Fesenmeier was an exception.
 They refurbished their old brewery buildings, installed $300,000 worth of modern equipment, purchased 30,000 wooden beer crates and 17 train-carloads of bottles – nearly a million bottles - in preparation for the end of Prohibition.
 In the years that followed, more beer was being produced by fewer companies due to closings, acquisitions and mergers, a pattern that accelerated after the arrival of television in 1949.
 About 165 American breweries were still operating in 1968 when Fesenmeier changed hands to become "Little Switzerland Brewing Company."
 Within 5 years that number would drop below 75.
 Only about 40 remained in the early 1980s, when the craft-beer revolution began to change things for the better.
 By 2013, the number had long surpassed pre-Prohibition levels with no signs of stopping, reaching 2,483.
+As of 2024 there are more than 9,000 breweries in the United States, a number unfathomable in days of yore.

 A mere handful American brewing companies currently in existence have any ties to Prohibition.
 They are now reaping the benefits of the craft-beer movement because they took an active role in nurturing it, first by continuing to make honest beers and limiting their supply and distribution area, and later by experimenting with world-class styles.
 With its logistical and competitive advantages, the Huntington brewery should have been part of it.
 Why wasn't it?
 What if it had been?